Web Analytics Made Easy -

 Manual, key-operated locks are the most common type of security device used to control access through doors.
 While many companies have installed sophisticated electronic access control systems, the manual lock is still used on most doors.
 In addition, many doors that are controlled by an electronic access control system still have a manual lock on them that allows override using a key.

-Most manual locks that are in use today are using technology that was developed more than eighty years ago.
+Most manual locks that are in use today are using technology that was developed more than a century ago.
 While this technology has proven reliable, standard manual locks have many weaknesses.

 Some of these weaknesses include:

-Standard locks can be "picked" open: Most standard lock cylinders can be opened using lock picks or a device known as a "pick gun".
-While some standard locks require a level of skill to pick, many locks can be opened easily by the novice.
+• Standard locks can be "picked" open: Most standard lock cylinders can be opened using lock picks.
+While using lock picks requires some level of skill, there are devices known as a "pick guns" or "Lishi tools" that can allow even a novice to easily pick locks with only a little practice.
+(See Clever Tool to Quickly Defeat Locks).
 Inexpensive locks and locks that have been master-keyed are often easiest to pick.

 To solve many of the weaknesses of standard locks, "high-security" locks have been developed.
 There are many different brands and styles of high-security locks, but most offer the following benefits: